Jira tracker · Side-by-side review

 Decision guide

-- Jira is your primary source of truth and you want worklogs written to it natively
+- Jira is your primary source of truth and you want worklogs written to it natively, not held in a parallel cloud

-- You need two-way worklog sync (pulling existing Jira worklogs into the tracker, not just pushing)
+- You need two-way worklog sync that pulls existing Jira worklogs into the tracker, not just pushes

 - You want offline tracking with reconciliation later, without a browser tab open